 Since his initial move to Ottawa, Vicken has been involved more and more in national and local charities.
 Vicken and his wife recently set up a bursary at Carleton University in Ottawa to support those refugees in their late teens and early twenties, who had to stop their studies when forced to flee their home countries.
 The “Home at Last: Welcome to Canada” bursary is intended to give student refugees the opportunity to concentrate on their university studies without worrying about financial pressures, and thereby help them contribute to a better Canada.

-In December 2016, Vicken was informed that the Court of Common Council of the Corporation of the City of London has granted him the Freedom of the City of London, a high and ancient honour, which he is expecting to receive at some point in 2017.
+In December 2016, Vicken was informed that the Court of Common Council of the Corporation of the City of London has granted him the Freedom of the City of London, a high and ancient honour.

 Vicken is the recipient of the following Canadian and international orders and medals: Serving Brother of the Most Venerable Order of St. John of Jerusalem; Canadian Peacekeeping Service Medal; Queen Elisabeth 2nd Golden Jubilee Medal; Queen Elisabeth 2nd Diamond Jubilee Medal; St. John Service Medal; Sultan of Quai’ti Meritorious Service Medal; Kingdom of Saudi Arabia Medal of Merit.